tsuereth/glog/content/post/2020/04/26_fallout4.md

 rating = ["Good"]
 +++

-After a month, and 100+ hours, of {{% game "Fallout 4" %}}Fallout 4{{% /game %}} ... well, it's okay, I guess.
+After a month, and 100+ hours, of <game:Fallout 4> ... well, it's okay, I guess.

 I kid.
-Fallout 4 continues {{% tag "Bethesda Game Studios" %}}Bethesda{{% /tag %}}'s traditions of loading a <i>ton</i> of content into a robust open world, and of propping it up with a rich set of progression and customization mechanics.
+Fallout 4 continues [Bethesda](tag:Bethesda Game Studios)'s traditions of loading a <i>ton</i> of content into a robust open world, and of propping it up with a rich set of progression and customization mechanics.
 But it <i>also</i> continues their traditions of shoddy technical workmanship, and of investing in sometimes-baffling design ambitions while neglecting core game systems.

 Although I've overall enjoyed my time with the game, the majority of this post will be a scathing critique of its flaws (as is tradition).